futel/dialplan-functions/README-deploy.md

 Note the AliasDomainName.

-XXX update the domain_name and certificate_arn for the instance in app/.chalice/config.json

 ## Update domain

+Have the alias domain name, or find it in e.g. app/.chalice/deployed/dev.json.

 Using the DigitalOcean web console, add or update a CNAME record in the dialplans.phu73l.net domain.

 - hostname dev.dialplans.phu73l.net (or stage, prod)
-- alias: <AliasDomainName>
+- alias: <alias domain name>

 Wait for DNS to be updated with eg "nslookup dev.dialplans.phu73l.net".